 Hung Liu, born in China and living and working in Oakland, California, is an international artist, known for her figurative paintings, which are derived from late- 19th and early- 20th century historical Chinese photographs.
 Her subjects have been peasants, laborers, prisoners, refugees, Korean ‘comfort women’, soldiers, and Chinese prostitutes.

-Liu grew up under the regime of Chairman Mao and studied mural painting at the Central Academy of Fine Art in Beijing, where she graduated in 1981.
+Liu grew up under the regime of Chairman Mao and was sent to the countryside to perform manual labor during the Cultural Revolution.
+She studied mural painting at the Central Academy of Fine Art in Beijing, where she graduated in 1981.
 In 1984, she immigrated to the United States to attend U.C.
 San Diego where she received her M.F.A. in Visual Arts in 1986.
 Liu remained in America and taught at Mills College until 2012.

 Historic photographs from the late-19th and early-20th century China have been her primary inspiration throughout her career.
 Even when she was a student in China, she would secretly use photography, forbidden in the formal art training of Beijing, as an aid in her paintings.